Aberdeenshire Canal: History

 By 1800, Fletcher was worried that he might lose his job, as a result of the shortage of funds and the levels of compensation paid to landowners.
 He therefore asked Rennie if he could move on, and in 1801 obtained a post as Superintendent for the construction of Union Bridge in Aberdeen.
-The project was facing severe financial difficulty and another Act was submitted to Parliament.
-In the Act, dated 24 March 1801, the company noted that of the £20,000 authorized by the previous Act, only £17,800 had been subscribed.
+The project was facing severe financial difficulty and another bill was submitted to Parliament.
+In the resulting act of Parliament, the Aberdeenshire Canal Act 1801 (41 Geo.
+3. (U.K.) c. iii), dated 24 March 1801, the company noted that of the £20,000 authorised by the previous act, only £17,800 had been subscribed.
 They obtained powers to raise another £20,000, in £20 shares, on which interest at five per cent would be paid.
-The preamble to the Act stated that much of the canal had been completed, but that the company had tried and failed to raise any more money.
+The preamble to the act of Parliament stated that much of the canal had been completed, but that the company had tried and failed to raise any more money.
 Interest on the new shares would be paid once receipts from the tolls allowed, and the full five per cent would be paid before any returns were made against the original shares.
 The company hoped to sell the new shares to the existing shareholders, but not all of them were keen to expand their holdings.
 A public sale of shares in September 1801 raised £11,421.

 The proprietors were faced with regular complaints by the workmen that they were being obstructed in their work by detractors.
 In an effort to resolve this, the company reminded the public of the many benefits that the canal would bring.
 They advertised for contractors to complete the final section down to the harbour in February 1803, but in March were meeting to discuss how this might be funded, as they were again short of funds.
 There were ongoing issues with compensation to landowners, and in 1804 the company decided to lease the tolls for the first three years of operation.
 William Kennedy was granted the lease, and the arrangement raised £10,000 as a mortgage.
 The main material into which the canal was cut was granite, some of which was quarried and transported to London.